- Last updated on December 15th, 2018 -

-It’s obviously right to say that vegetables and fruits flood the human body with essential nutrients and minerals to help it fight diseases and stay healthy.
-Many people are turning to fruits and vegetables almost on a daily basis to help them stay healthy and keep diseases away.
+It’s obviously right to say that vegetables and fruits provide the human body with essential nutrients and minerals that help it to fight diseases and stay in good physical shape.
+And understandably, the more fruits and vegetable you consume, the more the benefits you obtain.

-Some of the benefits of eating that smoothie or drinking that juice on a regular basis are:
+Some of the benefits of taking smoothies or drinking fresh juice on a regular basis are:

-- It can help you to reduce the chances of getting stroke
+- Reduces the chances of suffering from stroke

-- It can help you to reduce the risk of different forms of cancer
+- Reduce the risks of contracting different forms of cancer

-- Fruits and vegetables are also good in management of weight.
+- Fruits and vegetables are also good in managing body weight

 What is juicing?